lukebayes/smocha/README.md

 # Smocha
-Smokin' fast (and Safe) drop-in replacement for Mocha tests.
+Smokin' fast drop-in replacement for Mocha tests.

 Tests should be fast.
 Tests should be isolated.